Our History

 Over the years, SSP has become known for its holiday pantomimes, which started with 1997’s Cinderella.
 This entertaining form of English musical theatre is hugely popular among audiences, drawing hundreds of people of all ages.

-Now we have a theatre, Now we don’t
+Now we have a theatre, Now we don’t, Now we do!

 In 1997, we performed at what we hoped would be our permanent home – The Pearl Theatre in Lunenburg.
 Without that theatre and the support of HB Studios Multimedia, SSP would likely have dropped our final curtain long ago.
-Alas, The Pearl closed in 2015 and we have been without a permanent home since.
-We continue to stage shows at venues throughout Lunenburg County, while doggedly pursuing a permanent theatre.
+Alas, The Pearl closed in 2015.